42lan/boot2root/writeup1.md

  t        0xd                0x6d(m)
  s        0x1            0x61(a) 0x71(q)
 ```
-Since our input is used to be AND(&) with 0xf, we just need to find possible characters whose last 4 bytes match index of charset `isrveawhobpnutfg`.
-We have 4 possible strings `opekma opekmq opukma opukmq`.
+Since the input is used to be AND(&) with `0xf`, we just need to find possible characters whose last 4 bytes match index of charset `isrveawhobpnutfg`.
+Four possible strings are `opekma`, `opekmq`, `opukma` and `opukmq`.
 After trying them all, `opekmq` is the answer.
 </details>

 ## Phase 6.
 Sorting numbers
 <details>
 <summary>Details...</summary>

+Phase 6 sorts an int array based on user input and check if it's sorted.
+From hint part of README file, the first number is 4.
+Since the 4th number is the biggest one, the array is sorted in descending order.
 ```gdb
 laurie@BornToSecHackMe:~$ gdb -q bomb
 Reading symbols from /home/laurie/bomb...done.